dornelesfernando/AgrIFFar/README.md

 - Increasing productivity in a sustainable way.

 ### Development 🚜
-Developed by students from the Federal Institute of Education, Science, and Technology of Farroupilha - Santo Ângelo Campus, under the coordination of Karlise Soares Nascimento, AgrIFFar reflects the institution's commitment to innovation and regional development.
+Developed by students from the Federal Institute of Education, Science, and Technology Farroupilha - Santo Ângelo Campus, under the coordination of Karlise Soares Nascimento, AgrIFFar reflects the institution's commitment to innovation and regional development.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>